Changes to council services

 - hand sanitisers available at entrances and exits and throughout buildings

 - buildings clearly signposted with walkways and where required one way systems

 - more frequent cleaning of buildings and in particular common touch points.

 Grimsbury Farm, café and play area are closed to the public.

 Visit our changes to library services during Covid-19 page.

 Cambrian Green Day Care – no public access until further notice.

-Alexandra Way Care Home – no visitors until further notice.
+Alexandra Way Care Home – restricted visiting.

 Bristol and Bath Science Park – closed to the public.
 Visitor access subject to prior arrangement with business occupier.